 5. Be wary of being perceived as a job-hopper

-If somebody is job-hopping every couple of years, let’s say in the first 10 years of their career, then that’s going to be looked upon negatively.
-Hiring managers want to hire someone who will want to stay at their firm long term.
+If somebody is job-hopping every couple of years, then that’s going to be looked upon negatively.
+Hiring managers want to hire someone who will stay at their firm long-term.

 While two years is standard for a first job out of school, your second job should be a three-to-five-year stint, give or take, for gaining a solid base of on-the-job experience and serving as an effective stepping stone to further career success.

-“At that point, if it’s working well, then you stay, but if not, then that’s certainly a good time to look for your third job,” Peskin said.
+“At that point, if it’s working well, then you stay, but if not, then that’s certainly a good time to look for your third job,” Peskin says.